bbauska/ufo-preston-dennett/README.md

 <h6>31,560 views  Jan 17, 2025</h6>
 <p>For more than 100 years, people across the world have been taken onboard extraterrestrial craft.
 Many of the cases have commonalities that corroborate each other down to minute details.
 But they also have unique high strangeness aspects that have much to teach us.
 This video presents ten spectacular onboard UFO cases involving face-to-face interactions with a variety of ETs.
 Cases like these are the cutting edge of UFO research and have the potential to answer the many questions surrounding alien contact.</p>

-<p>“I STARTED TO CRY.”
-THE ONBOARD UFO ENCOUNTER OF MR GB.
+<p><span class="bigBoy">“I STARTED TO CRY.”</span> THE ONBOARD UFO ENCOUNTER OF MR GB</span>.
 One summer day of 1921, an 8-year-old boy was playing along the Canal Nord in Peronne, France when two tall, thin figures in metallic jumpsuits appeared, grabbed him, and took him into a strange craft.
 Inside he was placed on a flexible couch in a small room.
 Mr. GB cried and the ETs let him go, miles from where he had been taken.</p>

-<p>“THE SOUL LIVES FOREVER” THE ONBOARD UFO ENCOUNTER OF EMILIA.
+<p><span class="bigBoy">“THE SOUL LIVES FOREVER” THE ONBOARD UFO ENCOUNTER OF EMILIA</span>.
 One day in July 1942, Emilia was walking to her home in Niinisalo, Finland when a lady appeared and spoke to her telepathically.
 The lady brought Emilia to a flying saucer and invited her inside, showed Emilia how to fly the craft and spoke to her of spiritual subjects.
 After being released, she fell ill and had to be hospitalized.</p>

-<p>“IF YOU DON’T BELIEVE IT, I CAN’T SAY I BLAME YOU.”
-THE ONBOARD UFO ENCOUNTER OF RICARDO MACHADO.
+<p><span class="bigBoy">“IF YOU DON’T BELIEVE IT, I CAN’T SAY I BLAME YOU.”
+THE ONBOARD UFO ENCOUNTER OF RICARDO MACHADO</span>.
 Riding his motorbike near Pajas Blancas, Argentina one morning in April 1957, Ricardo Machado saw a disc-shaped craft ahead of him.
 He ditched his motorbike and hid.
 A man emerged from the craft, approached Ricardo, and took him onboard.
 Unknown to Ricardo, many people in the area were seeing UFOs.</p>

-<p>“THERE WAS SOMETHING ABOVE US.”
-THE ONBOARD UFO ENCOUNTER OF MR. GREENAMYER.
+<p><span class="bigBoy">“THERE WAS SOMETHING ABOVE US.”
+THE ONBOARD UFO ENCOUNTER OF MR. GREENAMYER</span>.
 One summer day in 1958, three boys were playing outside their homes in Novato, California when a strange silver craft appeared overhead.
 Two of the boys fell asleep and one of the boys was shocked to see weird figures around them.
 The witness had vague memories of attacking them.
 Later under hypnosis, he recalled being taken onboard.</p>

-<p>THEY CAME FROM THE STARS.
-THE ONBOARD ENCOUNTER OF MRS. D.S.
-While driving to her home in Sedalia, Missouri at 11pm on August 16, 1965, a young lady was shocked to see a strange figure and a weird light in a field.
+<p><span class="bigBoy">THEY CAME FROM THE STARS.
+THE ONBOARD ENCOUNTER OF MRS. D.S.</span> While driving to her home in Sedalia, Missouri at 11pm on August 16, 1965, a young lady was shocked to see a strange figure and a weird light in a field.
 She drove off in fear and arrived home to find herself missing over an hour of time.
 Later under hypnosis, she recalled being taken onboard a craft where she was examined by ETs.</p>

-<p>“I SAW THREE BEINGS.”
-THE ONBOARD ENCOUNTER OF MRS. G. Hanging up her clothes in her backyard in Ermington, UK one day in October 1965, a woman saw a glowing blue light hover overhead.
+<p><span class="bigBoy">“I SAW THREE BEINGS.”
+THE ONBOARD ENCOUNTER OF MRS. G</span>.
+Hanging up her clothes in her backyard in Ermington, UK one day in October 1965, a woman saw a glowing blue light hover overhead.
 Suddenly three figures in jumpsuits appeared, grabbed her, and used a beam of light to lift her into the craft.
 She found herself in a small room, but quickly passed out.
 She woke up in her backyard as the craft zipped away.</p>

-<p>TAKEN TO ANOTHER PLANET.
-THE ONBOARD UFO ENCOUNTER OF DIRCEU GOES.
+<p><span class="bigBoy">TAKEN TO ANOTHER PLANET.
+THE ONBOARD UFO ENCOUNTER OF DIRCEU GOES</span>.
 One night in June 1967, Dirceu Goes saw a glowing sphere in the sky near his home in Sarandi, Brazil.
 A beam of light came from the craft, carrying two short humanoids who grabbed Dirceu and pulled him onboard.
 He found himself in a tiny low-ceilinged room and remained there for 6 hours as the beings took him to what appeared to another world, then took him back to Earth.</p>

-<p>THEY LOOKED LIKE INSECTS.
-THE ONBOARD UFO ENCOUNTER OF WENDEL AND NANCY.
+<p><span class="bigBoy">THEY LOOKED LIKE INSECTS.
+THE ONBOARD UFO ENCOUNTER OF WENDEL AND NANCY</span>.
 While driving one night in June 1969 near Salt Lake City, Utah, a couple was chased by a UFO.
 They pulled off at a rest-stop and saw a weird humanoid approaching.
 Later under hypnosis, both recalled being taken onboard, put in a weird chair, and examined by short ETs with blue eyes.</p>

-<p>“THE FEELING I HAD WAS ONE OF UNDERSTANDING.”
-THE ONBOARD EXPERIENCE OF LUKE.
+<p><span class="bigBoy">“THE FEELING I HAD WAS ONE OF UNDERSTANDING.”
+THE ONBOARD EXPERIENCE OF LUKE</span>.
 While driving near Hillsboro, Kansas one night in November 1971, “Luke” was amazed to see a silver flying saucer hover over a nearby field.
 He stopped his car and approached.
 Two short, bald, human-looking ETs wearing robes invited him onboard and gave him a tour of the craft.
 Afterward Luke began having psychic experiences.</p>

-<p>AN INSECTOID PRAYING MANTIS.
-THE ONBOARD EXPERIENCE OF JUNE.
+<p><span class="bigBoy">AN INSECTOID PRAYING MANTIS.
+THE ONBOARD EXPERIENCE OF JUNE</span>.
 Driving to her home in West Palm Beach, Florida on the night of August 15, 1997, a woman was puzzled by a strange darkness descending over her car.
 She arrived home 30 minutes late.
 After having other weird encounters, she used hypnosis and recalled that she had been taken onboard a craft and examined by praying mantis type ETs.</p>

 <p>Ten cases, each adding to the growing database of similar accounts.
 One case like this could be easily dismissed, or ten or even a hundred.
 But there are thousands of cases like these, and some researchers believe it might number in the millions.
 As hard as they are to believe, there are too many cases to explain away as hoaxes, hallucinations, misperceptions, or mental illness.
 Humanity is in contact with aliens!</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->